Marwan465/MultiCloudDevOpsProject/README.md

         - **File** click browse and choose you **KubeConfig** file
         - In the id provide the id name that you will use in your pipeline next e.g KubeConfigFile
   ### Triggers
+  **Trigger jobs based on certian event on our github repo e.g push/commit events**
    #### Creating github webhook
    - On your **github repo** you want to trigger a pipeline on it's events navigate to your github repo url and click `settings`
    - on left pane click `webhook`